-All right, let's jump in to our deck again.
-Check my Links.
+All right, move on to Broken Link Checker.
 Broken links are an issue.
-It's an issue for your side.
-If you've got a lot of broken links on your website, it can be a bad user experience, it can hurt your ranking.
+It’s an issue for your side.
+If you’ve got a lot of broken links on your website, it can be a bad user experience, it can hurt your ranking.
 Broken links are also a great way to get some SEO benefit.
-Maybe there's a site that you want to get a link from and they've got a lot of broken links.
-Well, you can say, "Hey, there's some broken links here.
-How about you replace those?"
-But there's a lot of ways to use this tool.
+Maybe there’s a site that you want to get a link from and they’ve got a lot of broken links.
+Well, you can say, “Hey, there’s some broken links here.
+How about you replace those?”
+But there’s a lot of ways to use this tool.

 The third one is Majestic.
 Now, Majestic is a very powerful SEO plugin.
 It’s typically used for more link research, link building, things of that nature.
 But the Majestic plugin can give you a lot of very detailed information about specific sites.
 How many links they have, how strong and trustworthy those sites are, as well as it allows you to see some charts of how the sites acquire links over time.
 There’s a lot that this plugin gives you.
 So going back to the search results here, let’s go ahead, pick another one.
 All right, this is a good example of a page.
 I shouldn’t have to click that many times back, so the fact that I’ve got to click like four times just to get out of the Forbes site, bad user experience.
 Just wanted to throw that in there.